 Climate change has become a major challenge to the international community.
 With reference to internationally recognized guidelines, EPD and EMSD have produced guidelines for carbon audit of buildings in Hong Kong.
 The guidelines assist users and managers of buildings to improve the awareness of greenhouse gas emissions and to actively participate in combating climate change.
-The Agency supported the initiative and nominated office buildings under its management to participate in the annual audit.
-Carbon audit was carried out in 47 JUBs in 2010.
-Forty-two JUBs carried out carbon audit for the first time.
-For the remaining five JUBs with previous carbon audit records, four JUBs registered increases of 1.69-5.84% in greenhouse gas mission while one JUB showed a slight decrease of 0.06%.
-The increases were mainly due to an increase in electricity consumption arising from additional electrical installations (mainly server rooms and their 24-hour A/C supply), extended A/C, renovation works, etc. To improve the performance in future, the Agency will continue to launch programmes on floor-to-floor source separation of waste and recycling in all JUBs.
+The Agency supports the initiative and has nominated office buildings under its management to participate in the annual audit.
+Carbon audit was carried out in 47 nos. of JUBs in 2011.
+Twenty-six out of the 47 JUBs recorded decreases of about 0.08%-10.01% in greenhouse gas emission while the other 11 JUBS recorded increases of about 0.27-8.92%.
+The increases were mainly due to more electricity consumption arisen from additional electrical installations (mainly server rooms and their resultant 24-hour air-conditioning supply), extended air-conditioning for overtime work, renovation works and higher occupancy rates etc. The carbon audit of the remaining 10 JUBs are in progress.
+To improve the performance in future, the Agency will continue to launch programmes on floor-to-floor source separation of waste and recycling in all JUBs.